loujine/musicbrainz-scripts/README.md

 * mbz-showperformancedurations: add each performance duration in a new column

 * mbz-showperformers: add performers from the recording advanced relationships in a new column (with the instrument/vocal attribute if defined).
 Show:
   - the performer name (from AR) if the recording artist is the composer
-  - nothing if the recording artist is not the composer (we assume it is the perfomers)
+  - nothing if the recording artist is not the composer (we assume it is the right performers)
   - a red ✗ if no AR is found

+* mbz-showperformers can set the selected performers above as recording artist by checking the checkboxes and clicking "Replace selected artists"

 TODO